 It is up to the student to identify a possible research, readings or practical projects topic and a possible supervising faculty member.
 An independent study is intended for students and faculty who have common public health interests.

 Often, the student and faculty member already know each other.
 Students in search of a faculty supervisor can review faculty profiles to identify someone with similar interest or experience in the intended topic area.
-Students interested in a research based independent study should go to the Michigan Public Health Careers portal to view any existing opportunities submitted by SPH faculty members.
+Current public health undergraduate students interested in a research based independent study should go to the SPH Careers Gateway to view any existing opportunities submitted by SPH faculty members.

 Note: the Careers portal is only open to current SPH students.